Projective Fra\"{i}ss\'{e} limits and generalized Wa\.{z}ewski dendrites: Abstract

 \section{Abstract}

-We continue the study of projective \Fraisse limits of trees initiated by Charatonik and Roe and we construct many generalized \Wazewski dendrites as the topological realization of a projective \Fraisse limit of families of finite trees with (weakly) coherent epimorphisms.
+We continue the study of projective \Fraisse limits of trees initiated by Charatonik and Roe and further continued by Charatonik, Kwiatkowska, Roe and Yang.
+We construct many generalized \Wazewski dendrites as topological realizations of projective \Fraisse limits of families of finite trees with (weakly) coherent epimorphisms.
 Moreover we use the categorical approach to \Fraisse limits developed by \Kubis to construct all generalized \Wazewski dendrites as topological realizations of \Fraisse limits of suitable categories of finite structures.
 As an application we recover a homogeneity result for countable dense sets of endpoints in generalized \Wazewski dendrites.